SBBlaboratory/CellTyper/README.md

 ## Notes

 - Final cell-type calls use **self-consistency** (multiple LLM samples + vote; ties are reported together).
-- With `genetriever_flag=False`, context comes from bundled **geneDB** files when markers are present there.
+- With `genetriever_flag=False`, context comes from bundled **GeneDB** files when markers are present there.
-- OpenAI prompt caching / Responses API paths are used for GPT-5-family models; other providers are not wired yet.
+- **OpenAI prompt caching / Responses API paths are used for GPT family models; other providers are not wired yet.**

 ---